 Parents, educators, and researchers have requested the VIA: institute on character strengths to develop a VIA survey that is especially aimed at youths.
 Take the VIA psychometric data – youth survey if you are between the ages of 10-17.

-The measurement of character strengths and the different traits that go into making them have many applications, from life satisfaction to happiness and well-being predictors.
-These measurement tools have been used to study how these strengths have been developed across genders, and age groups.
+The measurement of character strengths and the different traits that go into making them have many applications, from life satisfaction to happiness and other well-being predictors.
+These measurement tools have been used to study how these strengths have been developed across genders and age groups.